-You can use AWS Managed Microsoft AD to build and run Active Directory (AD)–aware applications in the AWS Cloud that are subject to the U.S. Health Insurance Portability and Accountability Act (HIPAA) or Payment Card Industry Data Security Standard (PCI DSS) compliance.
-AWS Managed Microsoft AD reduces the effort required of you to deploy compliant AD infrastructure for your cloud-based applications, as you manage your own HIPAA risk management programs or PCI DSS compliance certification.
+You can use AWS Managed Microsoft AD to build and run AD–aware cloud applications that are subject to the U.S. Health Insurance Portability and Accountability Act (HIPAA) or Payment Card Industry Data Security Standard (PCI DSS) compliance.
+AWS Managed Microsoft AD reduces the effort required to deploy compliant AD infrastructure for your cloud applications, as you manage your own HIPAA risk management programs or PCI DSS compliance certification.

-You can integrate AWS Managed Microsoft AD easily with your existing Active Directory by using Active Directory trust relationships.
-Using trusts enables you to control which Active Directory users can access your AWS resources from your existing Active Directory.
+You can easily integrate AWS Managed Microsoft AD with your existing AD by using AD trust relationships.
+Using trusts enables you to use your existing Active Directory to control which AD users can access your AWS resources.

-Because AWS Managed Microsoft AD is running on actual Microsoft Active Directory, you can manage users and devices by using native Active Directory Group Policy objects (GPOs).
+AWS Managed Microsoft AD allows you to manage users and devices using native Active Directory Group Policy objects (GPOs).
 You can create GPOs with existing tools, such as the Group Policy Management Console (GPMC).

 Single sign-on (SSO)

-AWS Managed Microsoft AD uses the same Kerberos-based authentication as Active Directory to deliver SSO.
-By integrating your AWS resources with AWS Managed Microsoft AD, your users will be able to sign in with SSO to AWS applications and resources with a single set of credentials.
+AWS Managed Microsoft AD uses the same Kerberos-based authentication as your existing on-premises AD.
+By integrating your AWS resources with AWS Managed Microsoft AD, your AD users will be able to sign in with SSO to AWS applications and resources using a single set of credentials.

 Seamless domain join

-AWS Managed Microsoft AD enables you to use seamless domain join for new and existing Amazon EC2 for Windows Server instances.
-For new EC2 for Windows Server instances, you can choose which domain to join at launch time by using the AWS Management Console.
-You can use seamless domain join for existing EC2 for Windows Server instances by using the EC2Config service.
-Amazon EC2 instances can also join to a single, shared directory from any AWS account and any Amazon VPC within a Region.
+AWS Managed Microsoft AD enables you to use seamless domain join for new and existing Amazon EC2 for Windows Server and Amazon EC2 for Linux instances.
+For new EC2 instances, you can choose which domain to join at launch time by using the AWS Management Console.
+You can use seamless domain join for existing EC2 instances by using the EC2Config service.
+Amazon EC2 instances can also join to a single shared directory from any AWS account and any Amazon VPC within a Region.

 Single directory for all directory-aware workloads

-AWS Managed Microsoft AD enables you to use a single directory for your directory-aware workloads in AWS cloud resources such as Amazon EC2 instances, Amazon RDS for SQL Server instances, and AWS Enterprise IT applications such as Amazon WorkSpaces.
+AWS Managed Microsoft AD enables you to use a single directory for your directory-aware workloads in AWS resources such as Amazon EC2 instances, Amazon RDS for SQL Server instances, and AWS End User Computing services, such as Amazon WorkSpaces.
 Sharing a directory allows your directory-aware workloads to easily manage Amazon EC2 instances across multiple AWS accounts and Amazon VPCs within a Region.
 It also helps avoid the complexity of replicating and synchronizing data across multiple directories.